Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 "The fulfillment of your desire to have a child should not fail because of financial difficulties.
 Therefore, we are also in the financing of your treatment advisory and support to the side."

-The IVF Fund will cover the pro-rata costs of conducting IVF, ICSI and cryosamples (if more embryos are fertilized and cryopreserved for later testing), as well as MESA (epididymal sperm retrieval) and TESE (testicular sperm retrieval) ).
+The IVF Fund will cover the pro-rata costs of conducting IVF, ICSI and freezing of embryos (if more embryos are fertilized and cryopreserved for later treatments), as well as MESA (epididymal sperm retrieval) and TESE (testicular sperm retrieval)).

-In principle, the IVF fund assumes the proportionate costs of a maximum of four attempts per pair.
-A trial is considered to be a complete course of treatment from the time the IVF center is actually received (first-time prescription or administration of medicinal products for women) to proof of pregnancy or pregnancy that has not occurred according to the provisions of the IVF Fund Law.
+The IVF fund assumes the partial costs of a maximum of four attempts per couple.
+An attempt is considered to be a complete course of treatment from the time the IVF clinic starts the treatment (first-time prescription or administration of medicinal products to woman) up until proof of pregnancy or proof that pregnancy has not occurred according to the provisions of the IVF Fund law.

-An aborted treatment cycle due to lack of success should be considered as an attempt.
-However, if an attempt for medical reasons has to be discontinued after oocyte retrieval and any cryopreserved (frozen) embryos obtained are used in the subsequent treatment cycle, this is only an attempt.
-Otherwise, each treatment cycle using cryopreserved embryos kept from a previous completed trial is considered a separate trial.
+An aborted treatment cycle due to lack of success is considered an attempt.
+However, if an attempt has to be discontinued after oocyte retrieval for medical reasons and any cryopreserved (frozen) embryos obtained are used in the subsequent treatment cycle, these two cycles count as only one attempt.
+Other than that, each treatment cycle using cryopreserved embryos kept from a previous completed attempt is considered a separate attempt.

-The assumption of costs for more than four attempts presupposes that at least one pregnancy could be brought about successfully by methods of IVF.
-If one of the attempts is successfully completed and a pregnancy is brought about in accordance with the criteria of the IVF Fund Act, the full claim to reimbursement for four attempts resumes after this attempt.
+The IVF fund will cover more than four attempts if at least one pregnancy was successfully achieved by methods of IVF.
+If one of the attempts is successfully completed and a pregnancy is brought about in accordance with the criteria of the IVF Fund Act, the full claim to supportfor four attempts resumes after this pregnancy.

-If you do not meet the requirements of the IVF Fund, you will automatically be considered a private pensioner.
+If you do not meet the requirements of the IVF Fund, you will automatically be considered a privately paying patient.

-We take care of your application for the cost share.
-We see it as part of our comprehensive support to provide you with optimal advice and support in financial matters
+We take care of your application for the funding for you.
+We see it as part of our comprehensive support to provide you with optimal advice and support in financial matters.

 You can concentrate on the treatment.
-We take over the paperwork.
+We will take care of the paperwork.